gaf3/cnc-forge/Output.md

 which tells the forge how to create the Pull Request.
 Consult the [GitHub code](Github.md#code) docs for more info.

-If the Repo doesn't exists, it'll create it and add a `CNC` file which just contains the id of the CNC.
+If the Repo doesn't exist, it'll create it and add a `CNC` file which just contains the id of the CNC.
 This is done because it makes it easier to check out the code for changes and works well with idempotency.